Skip to main content

 Registers global pipes that transform/validate controller method parameters immediately after extraction.
 See Pipe.

-• pipeList: Pipe classes or instances.
-Instances are used as provided; classes are resolved from the container per request.
+• pipeList: Pipe service identifiers (class references or symbols) or pipe instances.
+Instances are used as provided; service identifiers are resolved from the container per request.

 Order of execution: